Enhancements of Discretization Approaches for Non-Convex Mixed-Integer Quadratically Constraint Quadratic Programming: Part I: Introduction

-for $ Q_0, Q_j \in \R^{n \times n} $, $ c_0, c_j \in \R^n $, $ d_0, d_j \in \R^k $ and $ b_j \in \R $, $ j = 1, \ldots m $.
+In this work, we study relaxations of general mixed-integer quadratically constrained quadratic programs (MIQCQPs).
 More precisely, we consider discretization techniques for \non convex MIQCQPs that allow for relaxations of the set of feasible solutions based on mixed-integer programming (MIP) formulations.
 To this end, we study a number of MIP formulations that form relaxations of the quadratic equations $ \y = x^2 $ and $ \z = xy $.
-These MIP formulations can then be applied to~\eqref{eqn:generic-problem} by introducing auxiliary variables and one such quadratic equation for each quadratic term to form a relaxation of the overall problem.
+These MIP relaxations can then be applied to MIQCQPs by introducing auxiliary variables and constraints for each quadratic term to form a relaxation of the overall problem.
 In particular, we consider the strength of various MIP relaxations applied directly to a given problem, which is the simplest approach to enable the solution of MIQCQPs via an MIP solver.
 Our focus here is to analyze these approaches both theoretically and computationally with respect to the quality of the dual bound they deliver for MIQCQPs.
+Dual bounds give a lower bound for the optimal value in a minimization problem.
+The term comes from the so-called dual program, which can also be used to determine such bounds.

 \textbf{Background} MIQCQPs naturally arise in the solution of many real-world optimization problems, stemming \eg from the contexts of power supply systems (\cite{aigner2020solving}), gas networks (\cite{Correa-Posada:2014,Geissler:2012}), water management (\cite{Faria-Bagajewicz:2011}) or pooling/mixing (\cite{Beach2020,barmann2022bipartite,Castro2016,Joly2003,Kolodziej2013b}).
 See \cite{Furini:2019,Hao:1982} and the references therein for more examples.
 For the solution of such problems, there are a number of different approaches, which differ in case the problems are convex or \non convex.
-Within this work, we focus on the most general case, \ie \non convex MIQCQPs, and only require finite upper and lower bounds on the variables, as stated in~\eqref{eqn:generic-problem}.
+Within this work, we focus on the most general case, \ie \non convex MIQCQPs, and only require finite upper and lower bounds on the variables.